Electricity and gas: invoice 3 May 2022 • 8 minutes

-In May 2020, the federal regulator (CREG) and the regional regulators (VREG, CWaPE, and Brugel) published a joint study.
-This compared energy prices in Belgium with those in neighboring countries, as at 1 January 2020.
+Every month, the federal regulator (CREG) and the regional regulators (VREG, CWaPE and Brugel) publish a dashboard comparing Belgian energy prices with those in neighbouring countries.

-How can we explain such a disparity between the countries in the study, or even between the Regions?
+How can such a disparity be explained between the countries, and even between the Regions, in the study?
 What should you do if your bill is higher than the Belgian average?
 What influence do you have?
 Energyprice.be has investigated.

 To understand the reason for the differences observed between countries, you first need to understand the composition of a gas bill.
 And that’s no easy task!
 The main difficulty comes from the fact that each of the countries observed includes different considerations when calculating the final price charged.
 However, it is still possible to see four main components that always recur: